The 15 Health Privacy Principles are the key to the Health Records and Information Privacy Act, 2002 (HRIP Act).

 For a full list of the NSW Health Privacy Principles, see Schedule 1 of the Health Records and Information Privacy Act, 2002 on the NSW Consolidated Acts page: www.austlii.edu.au.

 For more information

-To discuss the principles, or for more information, please contact the Office of the Privacy Commissioner:
+To discuss the principles, or for more information, please contact the Information and Privacy Commission NSW.

 NOTE: The information in this fact sheet is to be used as a guide only.

 Legal advice should be sought in relation to individual circumstances.